geoinformatics2026/geoinformatics2026.github.io/markdown/Sponsor.md

 ## Individual Sponsorship

 Any amount is welcome and your gift is tax-deductible.
-Those who sponsor S$ 3,000 or more will

-receive free registration at the same rates as the corporate.
+Those who sponsor S$ 3,000 or more will receive free registration at the same rates as the corporate sponsorship.